Do you own all of these essential home tools?

 Adjustable Pliers

-Adjustable pliers are essential to have in your home tool collection for various sized nut.
-Great when you need to bite into a large nut, or loosen plumbing lines.
+Adjustable pliers are essential to have in your home tool collection for various sized nuts.
+Great when you need to bite into a large nut or loosen plumbing lines.

 Adjustable Pipe Wrench